Sayedelmahdy/El-Burhan-Academy/README.md

 ## Key Responsibilities

-- Led the development of the backend using ASP.NET Core.
 - Implemented authentication and authorization using JSON Web Tokens (JWT) to ensure secure access.
 - Developed and managed the database using SQL and Entity Framework.
 - Utilized SignalR for real-time web functionalities.